Paritoshyadav/Hololive-quiz-question/README.md

- file format is in dart, which if for dart language but dont worry since format inside it is in json
+ file format is in dart, which is dart language extension but dont worry since format inside it is in json